About us

 In the national spotlight

-The River Beane is currently a national demonstration ‘test bed’ for the CaSTCo project and has been selected as one of the flagship demonstrators for the Chalk Streams Recovery Programme outlined in this presentation – putting our local chalk stream into the national spotlight.
+The River Beane is currently a national ‘test bed’ for the CaSTCo project and has been selected as one of the flagship demonstrators for the Chalk Streams Recovery Programme outlined in this presentation – putting our local chalk stream into the national spotlight.

 Join the conversation